Gabriel-Nunes/job_finder/README.md

 ## Installation

-To get it running on a linux server, launch the commands bellow:
+To get it running on a Linux server, launch the commands below:

     sudo chmod +x install.sh
     git clone https://github.com/Gabriel-Nunes/job_finder.git
     cd /job_finder
     ./install.sh

-Now your jobs management system is suposed to be running on 127.0.0.1:8000.
+Now your jobs management system is supposed to be running on 127.0.0.1:8000.

 Before using, you have to create a superuser.
 So open other terminal and run:

     docker-compose exec web_run bash
     python manage.py create superuser

-#### Set your super user data.
+#### Set your superuser data.
 Now whenever you want to launch the system you can just the following command on project directory:

     docker-compose up